'Baby talk' could help diagnose autism in toddlers, study says - UPI.com

 A separate study, by Kuhl and colleagues in 2004, found that 70% of children with ASD preferred listening to computer-generated sounds over motherese.

-"The fact that we can reliably identify children with autism using such a simple and rapid eye-tracking test is really remarkable," said Pierce.
+"The fact that we can reliably identify children with autism using such a simple and rapid eye-tracking test is really remarkable," Pierce said.
 "There is a real need for easy and effective diagnostic tools that can be used on young children, and eye-tracking is a great place to start."